 User --> ISP --> Internet

 Connection With Proxy to Internet:

 User --> ISP --> Proxy --> Internet

 Note: ISP - Internet Service Provider

 Further, If the proxy server is physically located overseas, you connection to the internet appears to originate from the proxy server.
 Thus, if you connect to a proxy server in the United States from Australia, you can bypass geolocation restrictions imposed by Netflix (The US has 7 times more titles than Australia on Netflix due to copyright reasons).
-If you were in China, by connecting to a proxy in Taiwan, you could subvert China's great firewall, and bypass the censorship imposed on all connections originating from China.

 Finally, what exactly is a VPN?
 A VPN is a Proxy, but with the addition of End-to-End encryption.
 When you connect to a VPN server, a tunnel protocol is created, a secure conduit for your data is formed, between you and the server.

 Although the internet may not be able to see your real IP address, the proxy/VPN server can see all your internet activity.
 So it is important to pick a VPN service that keeps no logs of your real IP address and web history.
 To compare, a VPN could be seen as a log-less Internet Service Provider (ISP).
 Unlike most VPN services, Internet Service Providers keep logs of your IP, search history and even the type of data you consume.
 In Australia under the new metadata retention laws, ISP's are now legally required to keep logs of your activity for a minimum of two years.
 ISP's use what is known as packet sniffing to examine your internet traffic.
 Using this technology, ISP's have been known to throttle users who connect to high bandwidth services like Netflix.
 If however you connect to a VPN server, your ISP cannot see what services you are using as all your internet traffic is encrypted, and therefore cannot throttle you.